 Tax record storage guidelines

-- Inventory: Keep canceled checks, credit card sales slips, and invoices to show what you paid for stock and proof of payment.
+- Inventory: Keep canceled checks, credit card sales slips, and invoices to show what you paid for stock and have proof of payment.

 - Expenses: Save receipts and proof of purchase (canceled checks or account statements) for each business expense.